Suites at sea: The ocean's most exclusive rooms

 There are plenty of reasons why hitting the waves is the choice of many when it comes to precious vacation time, but another is the often jaw-dropping range of accommodation available at sea.

-From palatial suites that would grace a hotel penthouse to historic vessels exuding nostalgia and charm, here are some of the most exclusive, expensive and distinctive ways to cross the world's oceans in serious style.
+From palatial suites that would grace a hotel penthouse to historic vessels exuding nostalgia and charm, here are some of the most exclusive, expensive and distinctive ways to travel the world's oceans in serious style.

 1. The Regent Suite, Regent Seven Seas Explorer